This month’s blog post is inspired by a question from RealSelf user Jthomas86. She writes:

 Her plastic surgeon is partially correct.
 Performing liposuction of the abdomen at the same time as a tummy tuck can lead to complications.
 However, as a prominent tummy tuck surgeon, I always let my NYC patients know that selective liposuction of the waistline can enhance their results.
 In fact, I use this approach very successfully on a regular basis.

-Let’s start with some context.
+Let’s start with some context

 Tummy tuck surgery is effective for many different people, but it’s especially popular among women who want to regain a proportionate, taut hourglass figure after pregnancy or weight loss.
 While the tummy tuck itself can help flatten the abdomen by removing excess skin and repositioning muscles, it’s the added complementary liposuction that creates a curvy, feminine waistline.
 You can see some of these results for yourself in a previous blog post.

 I try to emphasize that tummy tuck surgery isn’t a weight loss procedure, and people who are significantly overweight aren’t likely to be good candidates for surgery.
-Instead, it’s a better idea for people who are at a healthy, maintainable weight but want to refine their abdomens.
+Instead, it’s a better idea for people who are at a healthy, maintainable weight who want to refine their abdomens.

 PB&J, you say?

-One last thing: Experience matters.
+One last thing: Experience matters

 Above all, remember that all bodies are different.
 This approach can certainly create some astounding results, but it’s not the perfect fit for everyone.
 An in-person consultation is the only way to know for sure.
+You can request your personal consultation for tummy tuck and liposuction in our NYC office by calling us at (212) 249-4020 or using our online form.